 A local co-op market; retail & wholesale options.
 Open June to Thanksgiving.
 Hours of operation: Mon. to Sat.
 10-5:30.
 Closed Sundays.
 Naturally grown & GMO free.
 Local products include: vegetables, fruit, preserves and meat.

-Available exclusively through Algoma Farmers’ Market or CSA.
+Available exclusively through Algoma Farmers’ Market or CSA (St. Joseph Island).

-Rhubarb, herbs, beans, peas, lettuce, spinach, swiss chard, onions, radishes, carrots, cauliflower, broccoli, kale, cabbage, cucumber, squash, peppers, jam, baked goods, and antipasta.
+Rhubarb, herbs, beans, peas, lettuce, spinach, swiss chard, onions, radishes, carrots, cauliflower, broccoli, kale, cabbage, cucumber, squash, peppers, jam, baked goods, pies and antipasto.